blackchip-org/zc/doc/ops/basic.md

 Divides *x* by *y* using
 [Euclidean division](https://en.wikipedia.org/wiki/Euclidean_division).
-If *y* is zero, a 'division by zero' error is raised.
+If *y* is zero, a division by zero error is raised.

 Stack effects:
 ```